Skip to Content

 FHA Alternatives for Permanent and Non-Permanent U.S. Residents

-You can get a conventional loan from a lender that approves Fannie Mae loans.
+You may be eligible for a permanent or non-permanent resident conventional loan from a lender that approves Fannie Mae loans.
 You need:

 Conventional loans require just a 3% down payment.
 Non-traditional credit and foreign income history are acceptable.